GoCourant/Offboard365User/README.md

 ### Known Issues
 - Unable to remove from dynamic groups.
 An error will appear in the Powershell console, but the script will continue

-### Future Plans
-- Output the friendly name for removed licenses
-- Output the removed teams and groups